2020PB/police-brutality/reports/Nevada.md

 Officer line begins to advance towards protestors, shoving numerous protestors to the ground as they do.

-tags: shove, throw, strike, protestor
+tags: shove, throw, strike, protester

 id: nv-lasvegas-4